Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 1. Eagle’s Nest (Kehlstein)

-Eagle’s Nest or Kehlsteinhaus is a unique attraction in Berchtesgaden, a must-visit for the breathtaking views and a glimpse into history it offers to visitors.
+Eagle’s Nest or Kehlsteinhaus is a unique attraction in Berchtesgaden; a great destination for the breathtaking views and a glimpse into history it offers to visitors.

 9